YouTransactor-SAS/mPOS-SDK-Android/README.md

 ```

 #### PaymentState
 You will receive the onProgress() callback for each new state.
-This is the whole liste of payement states :
+This is the whole list of payment states :

 ```java
 	/* COMMON STATES*/